81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

-There may be a lot of things going through your head in regards to your postnatal recovery phase, and one of them being your health and with it comes the postpartum meals.
-You may consider adding in a bunch of herbs into your daily confinement meal recipes, but how do you find the right and best herbs for confinement?
+There may be a lot of things going through your head in regard to your postnatal recovery phase, one of them being your health and with it comes the postpartum meals.
+You may consider adding a bunch of herbs into your daily confinement meal recipes, but how do you find the right and best confinement herbal package?

-If you are not familiar with herbs in the first place, it can be easy to be at loss and have no idea where to begin.
-In actuality, there are a lot of common herbs that you can easily find within one stop at the next door herbal store.
-With that, here are five best herbs that will greatly help you in your postnatal journey!
+If you are not familiar with herbs in the first place, it can be easy to be at a loss and need help knowing where to begin.
+In actuality, there are a lot of common herbs that you can easily find within one stop at the next-door herbal store.
+With that, here are the five best herbs that will greatly help you in your postnatal journey!

-Jujube, also known as Chinese red dates, normally come in three forms, namely fresh, dried, and sweetened.
+Jujube, also known as Chinese red dates, normally comes in three forms, namely fresh, dried, and sweetened.
 You can have the fresh ones that carry strong Vitamin C punch, but dried jujubes are more commonly found in soup and congee.
-Jujube contains plenty of vitamin A, B1, B2, protein, calcium, iron, magnesium, and more – endless benefits for a new mother in the process of recovering.
+Jujube contains plenty of potassium and other minerals, which are essential for the replenishment of electrolytes after childbirth.

-This is a particularly famous ingredient among new mothers who are healing from childbirth as it carries the heaty properties mothers would seek in their foods.
-Most moms prefer to stay in the warm to avoid catching a chill or getting ‘wind’ which are believed to cause bloating and weakened joints.
-For that very reason, ginger is widely favoured by moms, as we are sure you would come to agree, too.
+This is a particularly famous ingredient among new mothers who are healing from childbirth as it carries the heaty properties mothers seek in their foods.
+Most moms prefer to stay in the warm to avoid catching a chill or getting ‘wind’, which are believed to cause bloating and weakened joints.
+For that very reason, moms widely favoured ginger, as we are sure you would agree, too.

 The best thing about ginger is that it is recognised as a galactagogue.
-If you are not familiar with the term, galactagogues are the types of food or drug that can promote or stimulate the production of breast milk.
+If you are unfamiliar with the term, galactagogues are the types of food or drugs that can promote or stimulate breast milk production.
 This means that consuming this herb can, to some extent, ease you in nursing your newborn.
 While the results vary from one mother to another, the hint of delicious spicy or peppery flavour sure makes ginger worth giving it a try!

 The name says it all!
 Known to help in improving heart health, motherwort is pretty much unbeatable as a cardiovascular tonic that can help improve and maintain a new mother’s health.
 Rather than being good only for a new mother, this herb is also mainly known to be one of the essentials for all women.

-Motherwort acts as a uterine tonic that can help to regulate menstruation.
+Motherwort acts as a uterine tonic believed to regulate menstruation.
 After carrying your baby for months and now having to rest in bed most of the time, there may be inadequate circulation around your pelvis.
-This herb can help improve the blood flow and thus reducing any discomfort or cramps caused by it.
+This herb can help improve blood flow, thus reducing any discomfort or cramps caused by it.

-We’ve briefly mention the jujube tea or the red date longan tea just now.
-For this drink, red dates and longan are like a match made in heaven.
+We’ve briefly mentioned the jujube tea or the red date longan tea just now.
+Red dates and longan are like a match made in heaven for this drink.
 The drink is complete with both.
-Mothers are generally advised to consume this during confinement whether to increase fluid intake or promote birth recovery internally.
+Mothers are generally advised to consume this during confinement, whether to increase fluid intake or promote birth recovery internally.

-Longan contains minerals like iron, magnesium, and potassium.
-It also contains a rich amount of Vitamin C that is equal to 80% of the daily requirement.
-With its antioxidant properties, Vitamin C can greatly help in the growth, development, and repairing of all body tissues – basically revitalising your body’s damaged skin cells.
+Not only acts as a natural sweetener, longan contains minerals like iron, magnesium, and potassium.
+Its fresh form also contains a rich amount of Vitamin C, which is equal to 80% of the daily requirement.
+With its antioxidant properties, Vitamin C can greatly help in the growth, development, and repair of all body tissues – basically revitalising your body’s damaged skin cells.